jeanetteoh/SPLICE/README.md

 ![Screenshot_2](interface/input2.png)

 ## Installation/Usage
-To use this project, first clone our repository, then configure cmake and CMakeLists.txt, and lastly run ./main.
+To use this project, first clone this repository, then configure cmake, and lastly run ./main.

 Despite the myriad of testing that we have put our program through, to ensure that the program performs its functionality, we have created a ```main.cpp``` command line executable as a user interface.
 The sequence within ```main.cpp``` is solely depended on user input; the sequence is as follows:
 1. Ask for a party name